FormalGeo/FormalGeo/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)](https://opensource.org/licenses/MIT)
 [![Survey](https://img.shields.io/badge/Survey-FormalGeo-blue)](https://github.com/BitSecret/FormalGeo)

 Formal representation and solving for Euclidean plane geometry problems.
 Our goal is to build a crucial bridge between IMO-level plane geometry challenges and readable AI automated reasoning.
 FormalGeo is in its early stages and brimming with potential.
 We welcome anyone to join us in this exciting endeavor.

 ## Installation

 **For users:**
 We recommend using Conda to manage Python development environments.
-Formalgeo has been uploaded to PyPi, allowing for easy installation via the `pip` command.
+FormalGeo has been uploaded to PyPi, allowing for easy installation via the `pip` command.

     $ conda create -n <your_env_name> python=3.10